by Traci L. Suppa

 Standard Deluxe rooms offer one king bed, a balcony and "city" views overlooking Cozumel's main avenue.

 Most of the property's rooms are Junior Suites with double whirlpools, a balcony and hammock.
 They have one king or two double beds, accommodating up to four guests, and a seating area.
 Junior Suites have ocean views and the rooms with one king bed can fit two complimentary rollaway beds in the seating area between the whirlpool tub and the balcony.

 These ocean view rooms face the pool deck, where the evening entertainment takes place between 8 and 10 p.m. every night.
 Depending on the entertainment (i.e. salsa dance performances), the noise may be disruptive to young children with early bedtimes.

 Concierge Level rooms offer ocean views and all of the amenities of Junior Suites with a king bed, as well as upgraded liquor brands, CHI-branded hair tools, a beach bag, DVD and CD player, Espresso/American coffee maker and iPod dock.
 Special services include nightly petit fours, a pillow menu, exclusive concierge phone service and private check-in and out.
 Concierge rooms accommodate two adults and are non-smoking.

 Located on the Mezzanine level, these are the best room configurations for families, featuring a lower-level bedroom with a king bed, and an upper-level bedroom with two double beds, a living room and seating area.
 There are 12 of these suites, which accommodate up to four adults and two children, and offer all the amenities of Junior Suites.

-by Frank M
+by Eric M

 There are two pools, although the larger pool is separated into three distinct sections.
 The smaller pool is a shallow, fish-shaped pool for young children, located next to the swingset and slide equipment.